Back to guidesFuneral costs and pricing

 The ACT has the highest reported average burial cost of any Australian state or territory.
 The 2023 Australian Seniors Cost of Death Report reported consumer total spend on burial in the ACT averaging $20,310.
 That is a consumer-reported total out-of-pocket figure, not an advertised base price.

-The ACT was not included in the 2025 eziFunerals Australian Funeral Index due to insufficient data points.
-It is a small market.
+The 2025 eziFunerals Australian Funeral Index reported the ACT only as a cremation-with-service cost of about $7,850, rather than the fuller base-price average it published for larger states.
+The ACT is a small market.
 The population of Canberra means fewer funeral directors, less competition, and less publicly available pricing data than larger states.

 What pricing data is available comes primarily from two corporate providers (White Lady and Salvos) and two cemetery fee schedules (Gungahlin and Norwood Park).
 Independent provider pricing for the ACT is largely unavailable.